 To be eligible to apply for the CHEMTREC® HELP (Hazmat Emergencies Local Preparedness) Award, departments must meet the following criteria:

 - Be composed of more than 50% volunteers

 - Serve a population of 25,000 or less

-- Annual income must not exceed $250,000 for the most recently completed fiscal year
+- Funding for the Department’s most recently completed fiscal year must not have exceeded $250,000

 - If the volunteer fire department is incorporated within a city fire department, the volunteer fire department must be a separate 501(c) organization and maintain their finances separately to qualify for the HELP Award.

-- The income requirement is for all funding the volunteer fire department receives, whether it is from the city/county/town budget/tax funding, fundraising, community donations, subscriptions, EMS service/revenue recovery, or other funds received.
+- The funding requirement includes all funding the volunteer fire department received, whether it was from the city/county/town budget/tax funding, fundraising, community donations, subscriptions, EMS service/revenue recovery, or other sources.

-- The only exception to exceeding the $250,000 is if the department received a one-time grant in the most recently completed fiscal year that would set them over the $250,000, then they are required to enter 3 additional years showing the department’s total income is normally below $250,000 annually.
+- The only exception to exceeding the $250,000 threshold is if the department received a one-time grant in the most recently completed fiscal year that set them over the $250,000 limit, then they are required to disclose their funding levels for 3 consecutive preceding years showing the department’s total income is normally below $250,000 annually.